Cheryl Stark: Storylines

 Almost a week later, Lou returns in the hope of reconciling with Cheryl, having received a letter from her.
 However, he soon learns she has died and he is forced to raise Louise on his own.
 Five years later, a man named John Allen (Adrian Mulraney) appears after sending Lou a letter claiming that Louise is his daughter from an affair he had with Cheryl.
 After a DNA test proves that John is Louise's father, the court award custody to him, leaving Lou heartbroken.
 John, however, grants Lou visitation rights.

 Reception

-A writer for the BBC's Neighbours website said Cheryl's most notable moment was "Confessing that she had an affair with one of the hostages she was kidnapped with."
-In 1996, Network Ten cut five seconds from the episode in which Cheryl was seen being hit by a truck, while she tried to save her daughter.
-The following year, the BBC were also forced to censor scenes showing the moment Cheryl was hit by the truck.
+A writer for the BBC's Neighbours website said Cheryl's most notable moment was "[c]onfessing that she had an affair with one of the hostages she was kidnapped with".
+In 1996, Network Ten cut five seconds from the episode in which Cheryl dies while saving her daughter.
+The following year, the BBC were also forced to censor scenes showing the moment Cheryl is hit by the vehicle.
 Cheryl was placed at number twenty-one on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described "fiery redhead" Cheryl as the "proud owner of the most magnificent barnet to ever grace Erinsborough."
-He called her a "strong, passionate woman" whose death was a "sad end for a larger than life character."
+He called her a "strong, passionate woman" whose death was a "sad end for a larger than life character".
 In 2005, a writer from Inside Soap called Cheryl "the most gaudily dressed woman in the Southern Hemisphere".